Boracay may not be the quiet and laid back tropical paradise that it once was.

 Wherever you walk around on White Beach, it won’t take long until you are being offered some adventurous activity by a local Filipino tour agent.
 Popular are sunset sailing trips including snacks and beer (around 1,000 Pesos per person), wakeboarding and standup paddleboarding (see the first picture of Boracay sunset above).
 However, one of the absolute must do activities seems to be island hopping.

 The common price for this trip is 800 Pesos including lunch and it starts at 10am.
 What is not included (and they don’t tell you about it before) is the 100 Pesos entrance fee to the “private” Crystal Cove Island (picture).
 Nothing special really, they just set up a walking path and some photo spots that aren’t that spectacular (the Chinese may have a different opinion there).

 Then we went on the mainland for buffet lunch (no view at all and lots of people around) before cruising around Boracay island and stopping at Puka Shell Beach on the north coast (see above).
 Unfortunately I had already been there the day before.
 Finally we went out on the ocean again for some snorkeling, after which they collected another 100 Pesos for the rental of the snorkeling gear.
 What a rip off.
-Then we went back to White Beach and the tour was over at 3:20pm (not 4pm how they claimed).
+Then we went back to White Beach and the tour was over at 3:20pm (not 4pm as they claimed).

 They call it “island hopping”, but we only visited one island (Crystal Cove) and that was not really worth it for me and the Swedish couple I made friends with.

 I will end this guide with a picture of how White Beach normally looks these days.
 Again, Boracay has gotten very touristic now, but it is still fun to visit there for 3-4 days, especially if you enjoy going out at night, then there is no better island to party and meet Pinays in this country.
 I hope you enjoyed this honest review of Boracay during the daytime and that it helped with planning your trip.